andywiecko/BurstTriangulator/README.md

 triangulator.Settings.ConstrainEdges = true;
 ```

-In the following figure one can see the non-constraint triangulation result (with yellow), and user-specified constraints (with red) with the refinement.
+In the following figure one can see the non-constrained triangulation result (with yellow), and user-specified constraints (with red) with the refinement.

 ![nyan-constraint-refinement-disabled](Documentation~/nyan-constraint-refinement-disabled.png)

-After enabling the refinement and the constraint and providing the input, the result of the constraint triangulation fully covers all specified edges by the user and the mesh is refined with the given refinement conditions.
+After enabling the refinement and the constraint and providing the input, the result of the constrained triangulation fully covers all specified edges by the user and the mesh is refined with the given refinement conditions.

 ![nyan-constraint-refinement-enabled](Documentation~/nyan-constraint-refinement-enabled.png)